denismaggior8/enigma-python/README.md

 | Rotor III                  | cjgdpshkturawzxfmynqobvlie 	        | z*     	|   ✅           	|
 | Reflector UKW              | imetcgfraysqbzxwlhkdvupojn 	        | N/A     	|   ✅           	|

 * Enigma D rotors have the notch fixed to the letter Z, but the letter seen in the window at turnover depends on the ring setting.
+This behaviour is implemented in *enigmapython* library accordingly.

 ### Enigma Z (Z30 Mark I)*